suresh2727/LandingPageResponsive/README.md

 # LandingPageResponsive
-With beautiful landing page of mango
+With beautiful landing page of mango with media query